gabegm/gabriel/content/posts/Querying-Amazon-Athena-Using-Julia.md

 Could you have done all of this in Python?
 Absolutely, in fact there are many posts like these which you can find on how to do that.
 However, I think Julia is an interesting language, [is worth learning]({{< ref "/content/posts/10-Reasons-Why-You-Should-Learn-Julia.md" >}}), and can provide many benefits over Python.

-However, Julia is still a fairly new language, and although it's steadily rising in popularity[[4]]((#f4))[[5]]((#f5)), still lacks the tooling and community support which a more widely used language such as Python provides.
+However, Julia is still a fairly new language, and although it's steadily rising in popularity[[6]]((#f6))[[7]]((#f7)), still lacks the tooling and community support which a more widely used language such as Python provides.
 The language indeed has a steeper learning curve for beginners compared to Python, seeing as how the amount of Python StackOverflow questions dwarf Julia's, however I do think the language combats this by making Julia easier to read since most packages are written in pure Julia.
-Tooling and community support will catch up eventually, and ultimately you need to decide which language fits best your needs.
+Python may be more popular which would explain its immense amount of StackOverflow questions, but that does not automatically make it the best language to use for everything and everyone.
+Tooling and community support will catch up eventually as popularity continues to grow, and ultimately you need to decide which language fits best your needs.

-If you do however find yourself in the situation wanting to use a Python package not available in Julia, `PyCall.jl` is a great package which provides you with the ability to directly call and fully interoperate[[6]](#f6) with Python from the Julia language.
+If you do however find yourself in the situation wanting to use a Python package not available in Julia, `PyCall.jl` is a great package which provides you with the ability to directly call and fully interoperate[[8]](#f8) with Python from the Julia language.
 It's as simple as:

 ```julia
 import Pkg